LavaMoat/LavaMoat/packages/scorchwrap/README.md

 ## Usage

-The ScorchWrap plugin takes an optional options object with the following properties:
+The ScorchWrap plugin takes an options object with the following properties:

+- lockdown: set configuration for SES lockdown.
+Default from SES is likely too strict.
+- policy: the LavaMoat policy object. (unstable.
+This will surely change before v1 or a policy loader export will be provided from the main package to incorporate policy-override files)
 - runChecks: Optional boolean property to indicate whether to check resulting code with wrapping for correctness.
 Default is false.
 - diagnosticsVerbosity: Optional number property to represent diagnostics output verbosity.
 A larger number means more overwhelming diagnostics output.
 Default is 0.
   Setting positive verbosity will enable runChecks.